bfoley4/OOFinalProject/documentation.md

 ### Instance reference name in data type (class)
 1. this? self?
-* Swift: In Swift self is a special property of an instance that holds the instance itself.
-Most of the times self appears in an initializer or method of a class, structure or enumeration.
+* Swift: Swift uses the keyword "self" as a special property of an instance that holds the instance itself.
+Self usually appears in a initializer or a method.
-* C#: The this keyword refers to the current instance of the class and is also used as a modifier of the first parameter of an extension method.
+* C#: C# uses the "this" keyword and refers to the current instance of the class.
+It is also used as a modifier of the first paramater of an extension method.

 ### Properties
 1. Getters and setters...write your own or built in?
 * Swift: Build in custom getters and setters.
 * C#
-  - The get Accessor: The body of the get accessor resembles that of a method.
-It must return a value of the property type.
-The execution of the get accessor is equivalent to reading the value of the field.
-For example, when you are returning the private variable from the get accessor and optimizations are enabled, the call to the get accessor method is inlined by the compiler so there is no method-call overhead.
-However, a virtual get accessor method cannot be inlined because the compiler does not know at compile-time which method may actually be called at run time.
-The following is a get accessor that returns the value of a private field name:
+  - Similar to the behavior of a method, get accessors in Swift must return a value of the property type.
+However when returning a private variable from a get accessor, the call is inlined by the compiler so there is no method call over head.
+Get accesor example:

         class Person
         {